If you’ve been drinking heavily for a while, you may have noticed some unpleasant side effects in your stomach.

 When it comes to organ damage and alcohol, your liver is probably the first thing that comes to mind.
-We know alcohol is bad on our liver.
+We know alcohol is bad for our liver.
 Hell, we joke about it!

 See Exhibit A:

 And even though this meme did make me chuckle a bit, the reality is significantly less funny.
 The liver is our body’s filter.
-It is responsible for removing toxins from the body, not your weird soup cleanse.
+It removes toxins from the body, not your weird soup cleanse.

 When your liver breaks down alcohol, it converts it to acetaldehyde, which you may recall is responsible for poisoning the cells and preventing them from repairing said damage.

-This can lead to fatty liver disease and, if left unchecked, chromic inflammation and tissue damage which can turn into cirrhosis.
+This can lead to fatty liver disease and, if left unchecked, chronic inflammation and tissue damage which can turn into cirrhosis.